 The summer season is one of the worst seasons for herbicide applications on any type of turfgrass.
 When temperatures reach or exceed 85 degrees Fahrenheit, herbicide chemicals will damage the grass.

 It’s best to wait until it gets cooler and apply a post-emergent herbicide to any weeds that are currently in your yard.
 In the future, apply a pre-emergent herbicide in the spring to reduce summer weeds and be sure to apply a pre-emergent herbicide in the fall to keep fall and winter weeds out.
-Learn more about the timing for herbicide applications in The Best and Worst Times for Herbicide Applications.

 If temperatures are consistently below 85 degrees, it’s generally safe to apply post-emergent herbicides for any summer annual and perennial weeds.
 However, we suggest waiting until it gets closer to the fall season.
 If temperatures are low one day and exceed 85 degrees in the following days, the grass is still vulnerable to damage from the herbicide.